soniassong/ols_bloodpress/README.md

 # Analyzing Effect of Weight on Blood Pressure
 This repo contains code for the report: [Analyzing Effect of Weight on Blood Pressure](https://drive.google.com/file/d/1_HovWcbrhRbZbi9o4iB4M_nV3ofFlBCr/view).

-All code in can be found under: report-and-code-ols-blood-pressure.Rmd \
+All code can be found under: report-and-code-ols-blood-pressure.Rmd \
 All data used in the project can be found under the src folder.

 ## Overview